 We’ve developed a draft model that outlines some of the ways that employers can measure productivity, and some of the ways they can improve it.

 The model is based around four key factors, identified through our research in 2018/19, to influence productivity:

 - inclusive leadership and management

 - learning and development

-You can read the rapid evidence assessment paper or a presentation of the key points.
+You can read the research report here, and download a presentation of the key points.

 Join our steering group

 We want to start conversations about productivity in adult social care.